web3-storage/go-w3s-client/README.md

 # go-w3s-client

-⚠️ WIP.
-A client to the web3.storage API.
+A client to the Web3.Storage API.

 ## Install